-Wild pigs, and especially Russian Boar are very powerfully armored creatures.
-A large Russian Boar has a shield behind its shoulder protecting its vitals.
+Wild pigs, and especially Giant Boar are very powerfully armored creatures.
+A large wild Boar has a shield behind its shoulder protecting its vitals.
 Over that is a thick hide and powerful muscle.
 The larger the boar the larger the shield also.
-Boars hunting can be difficult because of this, shot placement is everything no matter what caliber used.
+Boar hunting can be difficult because of this, shot placement is everything no matter what caliber used.
 Lining up right on the backside of the shoulder in the center of the beast or just under pierces the plate, ribs, and gets the legendary double lung shot all hunters desire.

 In the early spring there are still no leaves on the trees.
 Another benefit is that the number of leaves on the ground is much less and the ones down are not as crispy and loud this time of year.
-With the visibility high binoculars are a hunters best friend.
+With the visibility high, binoculars are a hunters best friend.
 Spotting the beasts early on can give you a huge advantage.
-Knowing there location can let you pay attention to other factors such as wind and move in for your kill.
+Knowing their location can let you pay attention to other factors, such as wind, and move in for your kill.

 Hunting with friends and family is a time honored tradition.
 The memories that are made and the stories that are told are remembered for a lifetime.
 Going boar hunting with your brother will be one of those memories.
 Hunting is something shared in families and passed down from father to son.
 Continuing the tradition is what hunting is always about.

-The wild Russian Boar are adaptable beasts.
+These Giant wild Boar are adaptable beasts.
 They live in many different types of terrain.
 Hardwoods forest is a popular place for the boars to forage into hillsides.
 Areas with valleys and hills are popular places to find wild boar.
 They enjoy being high to see potential predators but the low areas make for wetter areas and better foraging.

 In the end he chose the last boar coming through just as his brother did.
 He fired one shot and hit the pig in the lungs.
-Despite delivering a lethal shot the pig moved well for being shot and when the boar cleared the other pigs he fired another shot ending the event.
-Andy’s boars hunting adventure got him a large chested and big toothed beast.
+Despite delivering a lethal shot the pig moved well for being shot.
+When the boar cleared the other pigs, he fired another shot ending the event.
+Andy’s boar hunting adventure got him a large chested and big toothed beast.
 The .308 AR 10 also scored pass threw shots on both pigs – every boar hunters dream shots.

 After the hunt many hunters enjoy sitting back and relaxing, enjoying everything Bear Mountain Lodge has to offer.
 Having a hearty dinner while your hunt pictures play on the big screen is a great way to end a hunt.
 Sitting around the dinner table with new friends retelling the stories, the close calls, and the shots after a hunt is a time honored tradition.
 Boars hunting adventures are not easily forgotten and many people return to Bear Mountain for another crack at slaying the beast.

 Finishing the hunt off with a big dinner is also a tradition at the lodge.
 Hunters don’t ever go hungry here.
-Marinated Russian Boar tenderloin and au gratin potatoes with onion and mushroom finished off with bread is a meal fit for any hunter after a great boar hunting adventure.
+Marinated Boar tenderloin and au gratin potatoes, with onion and mushroom, finished off with bread is a meal fit for any hunter after a great boar hunting adventure.